Cheebsta/HydroneerMods/README.md

 # HydroneerMods

-My mods for the game Hydroneer, currently just one.
-More in the works for 2.0
+The following mods are for Hydroneer version 1.7

+Mods for 2.0 will not be available until after the official release.

 ## Mods
 - [HydroFishMod](HydroFishMod)